xaya/xaya_tutorials/Unity Mover/README.md

 - backwardsCallback
 - xayaGameService

-We'll examine the callbacks later on when we look at the game logic.
-In order to use libxayagame, this is perhaps the most important part to understand,
+We'll examine the [callbacks](#Callbacks) later on when we look at the [game logic](#game-logic).
+In order to use libxayagame, this is perhaps the most important part to understand.

 xayaGameService is part of BitcoinLib and can be used to send RPC calls.
 While we've used BitcoinLib for RPCs, you can choose any RPC library that you prefer.

 There are 4 methods:

-- Connect: Connects to the daemon
+- `Connect`: Connects to the daemon
-- ShutdownDaemon: Stops the daemon
+- `ShutdownDaemon`: Stops the daemon
-- Stop: Stops BitcoinLib
+- `Stop`: Stops BitcoinLib
-- XayaWrapper: Constructor
+- `XayaWrapper`: Constructor

+## Wiring Up XAYAWrapper

 Wiring up XAYAWrapper is very easy.